 (f) provide a valid UK contact address at all times whilst enrolled as a student; and

 (g) Students who do not abide by points a-f will be withdrawn from the University.

-2.2 Head of Planning and Admissions, in consultation with the relevant Head(s) of School, is authorised to offer applicants admission with advanced standing who already hold up to 240 credits at Level 4 or above, provided always that no exemption shall be accorded for Level 6 modules.
+2.2 The Deputy Director of Global Student Recruitment and Admissions, in consultation with the relevant Head(s) of School, is authorised to offer applicants admission with advanced standing who already hold up to 240 credits at Level 4 or above, provided always that no exemption shall be accorded for Level 6 modules.

 2.3 The University reserves the right to withdraw a student’s registration if the student is found at a later stage to have submitted a fraudulent application to the University.